Suger

 ADMINEdit agent configuration and manage sharing (invite/revoke members, assign roles)

-EDITOREdit the agent’s configuration (system prompt, model, MCP servers)
+EDITOREdit the agent’s configuration (system prompt, default model, knowledge bases, and — for org admins — the integration allowlist)

 USERUse the agent in conversations